Aplenzin extended-release tablets

 Treating depression.
 It is also used to prevent autumn-winter seasonal depression in patients with seasonal affective disorder (SAD).
 It may also be used for other conditions as determined by your doctor.

-Aplenzin extended-release tablets is an antidepressant.
+Aplenzin extended-release tablets are an antidepressant.
 It works in the brain to treat depression.
 Exactly how it works is not known.

 Do NOT use Aplenzin extended-release tablets if: